jlvermeulen/algorithms-and-data-structures/README.md

 - d-ary heap — generalisation of a binary heap with d children, uses Floyd's method for constructing a heap in O(n) time, implements ICollection&lt;T>

 ## Probabilistic structures
+- Bloom filter — test whether an element might be in a set (with a known margin of error), or that it is definitely not in the set, without storing the actual elements
 - Skip list — an alternative to balanced BSTs, offers average case O(log n) operations, but worst case O(n)